-Apart from the amazing wildlife of Serengeti national park, tourists can also get an experience with the Maasai people who are famous for their unique culture and nomadic way of life.
+Apart from the amazing wildlife of the park, tourists can also get an experience with the Maasai people who are famous for their unique culture and nomadic way of life.

 The Maasai keep livestock such as cows, goats and sheep which they depend on.
 They also make local arts and crafts such as beaded necklaces, earrings, anklets which are made by the Maasai people.

 The Maasai also have unique homesteads known as “manyattas” made using local materials such as dung.
 During a community or cultural visit to the Maasai villages, tourists get to see these homesteads and also know more about the culture and traditions of the Maasai.

 Visit Serengeti national park and enjoy a safari filled with amazing wildlife viewing and beautiful endless savannah plains as you explore the oldest national park in Tanzania.